ge25anshika-hue/Netflix_sql_.project/README.md

-# Netflix TV sjows and Movies analysis using sql
+# Netflix TV shows and Movies analysis using SQL